 To join an UpStage performance as an audience member, you need a link to the live stage.
 This could be a link in an email, on a web page, or in a social media post.
 Wherever you click the link, you should normally find time and date information; UpStage performances are live events, so you need to arrive at the correct time just as you would for an in-person performance at a theatre.
 (Tip for players: it's a good idea to use a time converter such as Time and Date or WorldTimeServer to help your audience find their local time.)

 Live and upcoming performances are displayed on the Foyer page of an UpStage instance, for example at https://upstage.live/.
-If a performance is listed as "upcoming", you won't be able to enter, but you will be able to see information about the performance such as its dates and times.
+If a performance is upcoming, not yet live, you won't be able to enter the stage but you may be able to see information about the performance such as its dates and times.